-The £33.5 million term loan has been classified as fixed interest as the variable rate loan has been fixed by an interest rate swap, of the same nominal value and duration as the loan.
+The £18 million term loan carries a fixed interest rate of 3.15 per cent per annum.
+In the prior year, the £33.5 million term loan was classified as fixed interest as the variable rate loan had been fixed by an interest rate swap, of the same nominal value and duration as the loan.

-Considering the effect on the term loan and interest rate swap, it is estimated that an increase of 100 basis points in interest rates as at the balance sheet date would have decreased their fair value liability by approximately £166,000 (2011: £499,000).
-A decrease of 100 basis points would have increased their fair value liability by approximately £169,000 (2011: £512,000).
-These calculations are based on the balance of the term loan and interest rate swap at the respective balance sheet date and are not representative of the year as a whole, nor reflective of future market conditions.
+Considering the effect on the term loan, it is estimated that an increase of 100 basis points in interest rates as at the balance sheet date would have decreased its fair value liability by approximately £723,000 (2012: £166,000).
+A decrease of 100 basis points would have increased its fair value liability by approximately £762,000 (2012: £169,000).
+These calculations are based on the balance of the term loan and, in the prior year, the interest rate swap at the respective balance sheet date and are not representative of the year as a whole, nor reflective of future market conditions.

-Considering the effect on cash balances, an increase of 100 basis points in interest rates would have increased net assets and income for the year by £113,000 (year to 31 March 2011: £83,000).
+Considering the effect on cash balances, an increase of 100 basis points in interest rates would have increased net assets and income for the year by £51,000 (year to 31 March 2012: £113,000).
 A decrease of 100 basis points would have had an equal but opposite effect.
 The calculations are based on the net cash balances at the respective balance sheet date and are not representative of the year as a whole, nor are they reflective of future market conditions.